Save 15% on your first auto-ship purchase. Enter SAVE15 at checkout.

 1. 101 Retrievers

-In July 2006, the Golden Retriever Club of Scotland organized a gathering at the ancestral home of the breed.
-During the event, a photo was taken – and, with 188 dogs, it is believed to hold the record for the most Golden Retrievers in one picture.
+In July 2006, the Golden Retriever Club of Scotland organised a gathering at the ancestral home of the breed.
+During the event, a photo was taken, and, with 188 dogs, it is believed to hold the record for the most Golden Retrievers in one picture.

 2. A dog’s dinner